 GraphQL Type Definitions Drive The Database

-A major benefit of using neo4j-graphql is the ability to define both the database schema and the GraphQL schema with the same type definitions. neo4j-graphql can also automatically create
+A major benefit of using the Neo4j GraphQL Library is the ability to define both the database schema and the GraphQL schema with the same type definitions.
+The Neo4j GraphQL Library can also automatically create

 Mutation types from your type definitions that provide instant CRUD functionality.
 This GraphQL CRUD API can be configured and extended.